 Leslie Hossack’s fine art photographs have been exhibited across Canada from Vancouver to Newfoundland and in the United States.
-Her work has been featured in: The National Gallery of Canada Magazine; Globe and Mail; National Post; Ottawa Citizen; PhotoED; Galleries West; Luxe; The Chartwell Bulletin and The Churchill Project, Hillsdale College in the US; The Literary Review and Apollo in the UK.
-In addition, Hossack’s photographs have been featured in books including “War Art in Canada, A Critical History” by Laura Brandon (2021) and “The Origins of Totalitarianism” by Hannah Arendt, The Folio Society (2022).
+Her work has been featured in many national and international publications including: The National Gallery of Canada Magazine and The Globe and Mail; The Chartwell Bulletin and The Churchill Project, Hillsdale College in the US; and The Literary Review and Apollo in the UK.
+In addition, Hossack’s photographs have been presented in various books including “War Art in Canada, A Critical History” by Laura Brandon (2021) and “The Origins of Totalitarianism” by Hannah Arendt, The Folio Society (2022).

 The photographs featured in these books are part of Hossack’s larger body of work that explores: Hitler’s Berlin, Stalin’s Moscow, Mussolini’s Rome, Churchill’s London, contested sites in Jerusalem, the NATO Headquarter Camp in Kosovo, buildings linked to the Japanese Canadian internment during WW II, the D-Day landing beaches of Normandy, the Nazi occupied Channel Islands, Sigmund Freud’s pre-war Vienna, the Freemasons of Scotland, and Danish painter Vilhelm Hammershøi.